tom-p-huck/mypage/README.md

 </p>

 Additional publications can be found on my [Google Scholar Profile](https://scholar.google.com/citations?user=gdPyPDwAAAAJ&hl=en&oi=ao).
 After completing my PhD thesis in the field of functional safety, I became involved in several industrial projects related to safety-critical systems.
-I am also a Certified Machinery Safety Expert (CMSE), certified by TÜV Nord (TÜV is one of the major German certification authorities for Safety-critical systems).
+I am also currently a Certified Machinery Safety Expert (CMSE), certified by TÜV Nord (TÜV is one of the major German certification authorities for Safety-critical systems).

 <hr/>
 ### Control Theory